privacybydesign/irma-documentation/yivi-docs/docs/sdjwtvc-issuance.md

 :::info
 SD-JWT VCs are issued in batches because the credential format doesn't provide the same privacy properties as Yivi's Idemix credentials.
-SD-JWTs are trackable by default because hashes and holder binding keys stay the same for each time it's disclosed.
+SD-JWTs are trackable by default because hashes and holder binding keys stay the same each time they're disclosed.
-In order to maintain multi-show unlinkability we have to show a different instance of the credential each time.
+In order to maintain multi-show unlinkability, we have to show a different instance of the credential each time.
-This also means that after showing all instances in the batch the credential needs to be reobtained.
+This also means that after showing all instances in the batch, the credential needs to be reobtained.
 :::